 Where the RC 300h differs from both of those, though, is that it’s not a plug-in hybrid.
 Instead, it’s what Lexus calls a self-charging hybrid.
 So, it has a much smaller battery than the Audi or Volkswagen and has a far shorter range on electric power only – just a mile or two, as opposed to the near 30-mile range on the GTE and e-tron.

-In common with its main rivals, it comes in a variety of trim levels, but even the most basic - just called RC - comes with 18-inch alloys, the Lexus Safety System+ and the Lexus Premium Navigation system.
-On top of that, F Sport models have a unique bodykit, sports seats and adaptive suspension - the latter making this our favourite version - while the top-of-the-range Takumi models have a Mark Levinson stereo, 19-inch alloys and some extra safety kit.
+In common with its main rivals, it comes in a variety of trim levels, but even the most basic – just called RC – comes with 18-inch alloys, the adaptive cruise control, lane-keeping assistance, automatic high-beams and traffic-sign recognition.
+On top of that, F Sport cars get a mesh grille, LED headlights, orange brake calipers and adaptive suspension – the latter making this our favourite version.
+The top-of-the-range Takumi receives a Mark Levinson stereo and some extra safety kit.

 The exterior styling may well be what sells this car to most of its buyers, but the cabin is also very stylish.
 It’s also well built from some lovely materials, but if there is an issue, it’s that form has occasionally been allowed to overtake function.
 Some bits look great, but aren’t the easiest to use, with the touchpad controller for the infotainment system being perhaps the worst offender.